hard-nett/airdrop/zk-crates/docs/spec.md

 ### Q: How can someone prevent leaking where their claimed funds end up, if the total amount & distributions allocated are public?

-- **note commitments.** Partial claims of genesis allocations via fixed denomination notes.
+**A: Note Commitments**: Partial claims of genesis allocations via fixed denomination notes.
 This allows eligble claimers to designate unique addresses for receiving allocations over a span of time rather than immediately.

 ### Q: How are users prevented from claiming more funds then they are allocated?

-- **nullifiers.** deriving from private data within a note, collision-resistant nullifiers paired with note-commitments will prevent notes from being double-spent.
+**A:nullifiers**: Deriving from private data within a note, collision-resistant nullifiers paired with note-commitments will prevent notes from being double-spent.

 > **Notes About Design**
 > These obstacles are not unique to our requirements, and have been solved concretely by multiple teams, one for example is the zcash's sprout, sapling, and orchard protocols.
 We are designing our protocol for private airdrops so that we can leverage a large majority of the work done by the cypherpunk community, however there are some discrepancies we need to design around.
 Specifically: